 The winner?
 In the Play by Sephora vs Birchbox debate, I come down on the side of Birchbox because I feel like I’m getting more things I’m interested in, like skincare vs. makeup.
 I love makeup and Birchbox definitely delivers, but with Birchbox I feel like I have more control over what I get overall.

 Interested in signing up for Birchbox?
-You can get 50% off your first box with my referral link!
+You can get your first box for $1 with my referral link!

 This is one area where Birchbox blows Sephora out of the water.
 When I was for signing up for Play! by Sephora, I had such a hard time.
 I happened to be moving when I was finally ready to receive their sample box, so I asked them if I could put my membership subscription on hold while I moved into my new house.
 They told me ‘no’ and said I would have to re-apply again in a few months.
 Boooo!